jamesmoriarty/cfn-cheapest-nat/README.md

 The solution is *not*:

 - Highly Available
-  - if cycled, will cause NAT disruption.
+  - instance unavailability will cause NAT disruption.
 - Fault Tolerant
   - the persistent network interface results in dependency on a single zone.